bensternthal/fantasizr-slack/README.md

 ## Usage

-Hodor is not very smart but will respond to some basic commands.
+Hodor is not very smart, but will respond to some basic commands.
 All commands are invoked by mentioning his name `@hodor`.
 Hodor is case sensitive.
 Hodor is a sensitive man.

 1. `@hodor help`